Maria Bashir: Assassination attempts

 Bashir's appointment was not taken well by the fanatics, for her being a woman.
-Added to it were the anti corruption activities and her emboldening the women victims of domestic abuse to take their husbands to court.
-She started receiving telephonic threats, calling for her resignation.
-Some Herat based clerics also issued a fatwa on unescorted women in public places.
+Added to it were the anti-corruption activities and her emboldening the women victims of domestic abuse to take their husbands to court.
+She started receiving telephonic threats, demanding her resignation.
+Some Herat-based clerics also issued a fatwa on unescorted women in public places.
 This alarmed Bashir, who requested the state authorities to provide her security.
-But the state authorities paid no heed to her requests and later in 2007, a bomb exploded outside her home, around the time when her children would usually be playing outside.
+But the authorities paid no heed to her requests and later in 2007, a bomb exploded outside her home, around the time when her children would usually be playing outside.
 It was raining then, and hence her children were indoors.
-Seeing the threats to her life, the American government hired armed guards and provided her with an armed land cruiser.
-In another incident, one of her body guards' sons was kidnapped and murdered, with the perpetrators mistaking him for Bashir's son.
-Events such as this forced Bashir's kids to take up home schooling which concerns Bashir for having been the reason for their not receiving formal schooling.
+Seeing the threats to her life, the U.S. government hired armed guards and provided her with an armored land cruiser.
+In another incident, one of her bodyguards' sons was kidnapped and murdered, with the perpetrators mistaking him for Bashir's son.
+Events such as these forced Bashir's kids to take up home schooling which concerns Bashir for having been the reason for their not receiving formal schooling.